 But it turns out that high levels of stress chase her about as far away as she could possibly go.
 Not good when members of the Survivor cast ask me what’s I have planned for the next round…

-In a desperate attempt to lure the Muse back, I pulled out my copy of Holly Lisle’s Create a World.
+In a desperate attempt to lure the Muse back, I pulled out my copy of Holly Lisle’s Create A World Clinic.
 I sat down to do the first little exercise, hoping to generate a few ideas for NaNoWriMo.
 Last time I did the exercise, I got inspiration for Crafting the Badger’s Head, so my track record here is good.

 My Muse opened a door, threw Laura Ingalls’ rag doll at me, then stuck out it’s tongue, blew a raspberry, and slammed the door again.

 Somehow, I’m supposed to turn the rag doll into a story?